-If they want to solve the rental shortage in a real way, they need more carrot and less stick.
-That is say, find ways of providing benefits to the landlord without hurting renters.
+Solving the rental shortage in a real way needs more carrot and less stick.
+That is to say, finding ways of providing benefits to the landlord without hurting renters.
 Here’s one idea: eliminate income tax on rental income, at least under a certain threshold.
-The last thing they need to do is increase the tax burden on Canadians looking at renting out their basements as the feds are keen to do now.
-This will only restrict supply either further.
+The last thing they need to do is increase the tax burden on Canadians looking to rent out their basements as the feds are keen to do now.
+This will only restrict supply even further.
 Make no mistake about it, any extra costs the government puts on landlords will be passed on to tenants in the long run.

 At the very least, the government needs to bring back the incentives available 30 years ago that led to the apartment housing boom in the first place.
 Affordable housing is driven by apartment buildings, and most of those in use today were built in the 1970s and 1980s.
 That means that many of these buildings are nearing the end of life, so the crunch will only get worse without real incentives to invest in housing.

 Back in the 1980s rental apartments were shooting up like mushrooms because the federal government provided incentive to developers to expand the rental market, which in turn, drove down prices for low-income citizens.
 The old provisions of the Income Tax Act allowed investors (not real estate developers) to acquire (or build) qualifying rental units.